kalmarek/Arblib.jl/docs/src/interface-types.md

+# Types

 The package defines a number of types for the high level interface.

+## Basic
-The basic types, which directly map to corresponding Arb types, are
+These types directly map to corresponding Arb types.

 ``` @docs
 Mag